ChrisMoller/edif/README.md

 would open a boilerplate lambda function consisting of just the assignment ("fu←") and allowing the user to enter the body.
 (E,g., "{⍺ + ⍵}")  (It's the user's responsibility to ensure that the body meets the requirements of a lambda.)
+Subsequent openings of the same lambda automatically go into lambda mode even if the option is omitted.

+   edif2 [2] ''

+returns the current GNU APL version while

+   edif2 [3] ''

+returns the git commit log signature of the most recent edif build.

 So far as I can tell, edif doesn't interfere with Elias Mårtenson's